rcn-ee/ti-opencl/docs/sphinx-doc/source/faq.rst

 #.
 Does pyopencl work with the TI OpenCL implmentation?
     Yes.
 See the page :doc:`pyopencl`.

 #.
+Do you have guidelines for developers porting stand-alone DSP applications?
+    Yes.
+See the page :doc:`standalone-app-diffs`.

+#.
 Can multiple OpenMP threads in the host application submit to OpenCL queues?
     Yes, each thread could have a private queue or the threads could share a